SUN youth advocacy (sYA)

-Hacienda CDC, Multnomah County, and local Portland schools partner together to provide case managers to 150 at-risk Latino students in middle school and high school.
+Hacienda CDC, Multnomah County, and local Portland schools partner together to provide case management to 150 at-risk Latino students in middle school and high school.
 Bilingual and bicultural case managers advocate for students by providing academic support, mentorship, and access to after-school enrichment activities that promote a healthy self-image, cultural pride, academic excellence and community involvement.

 - Ensuring Latino middle school students improve academic success and receive support for themselves and their families;